In Key Stage 3 the citizenship team consists of one full time teacher plus specialist support staff in each session.

 Achievement and Progress

 At Oaklands, citizenship is delivered at Key Stage 3 where each group receives one 35 minute session each week.
 Every pupil in citizenship is assessed through continual teacher analysis.
 This gives opportunites for additional support or extension activities where appropriate.
-Also every term pupils complete a traffic light self-assessment exercise where targets are set.

 With regards to resources in Citizenship we have up-to-date technology including ipads, laptops and interactive whiteboards.
 This is to ensure lessons are fun, engaging and relevant.